Kimberly: The People I Used to Know

-Kimberly: The People I Used to Know is the fourth studio album by American singer K. Michelle, released on December 8, 2017, through Atlantic Records.
+Kimberly: The People I Used to Know is the fourth studio album by American singer-songwriter K. Michelle, released on December 8, 2017, through Atlantic Records.
 The album was preceded by the release of the singles "Birthday", "Either Way", "Make This Song Cry" and "Crazy Like You".
 Kimberly: The People I Used to Know debuted on the US Billboard 200 at number fifty-six with 8,804 copies sold, becoming the lowest selling debuting album of Michelle's career so far and continuing a downward trend in her commercial success.
-Fans openly criticized Michelle's label for the lack of support with Kimberly: The People I Used to Know and Michelle later asked to be released from her contract with Atlantic Records (Warner Bros), as a result.

 Background and release

 On December 21, 2016, K. Michelle announced that her fourth album would be released in 2017 via Twitter with an acronym "TCE".
 During the final season of her reality show "K. Michelle: My Life, the singer revealed a song titled "Heaven", calling the song "one of my most personal records on my new album".
 On September 8, 2017, in an interview with Billboard, the album's title was revealed "Kimberly: The People I Used to Know".
 On October 13, 2017, the album cover, track list and release date was revealed.